-Fred maintains websites for The Audio Description Project (for which he received an award in July 2016 and which is now a half-time contractor job); the Triangle Chapter of the American Wine Society, the Needham High School Class of 1964; and for members of Brown University's WBRU in the 1960s.
+Fred maintains websites for The Audio Description Project (for which he received an award in July 2016 and which is now a half-time contractor job); the Triangle Chapter of the American Wine Society, the Needham High School Class of 1964; and for members of Brown University's radio station WBRU in the 1960s.
 He continues in his role as an audio describer (since 1999) for Arts Access, and he records a weekly program for the NC Reading Service (since 1999).
-He was previously on the board of both organizations.
+He was previously on the board of both organizations and the Wine Society.

 |My Facebook Page|